 Results: 140 patients underwent cephalomedullary nail fixation for peritrochanteric femur fractures (OTA 31-A1, A2).
 Five patients were lost to follow-up.
 The remaining 135 patients had a final follow-up visit.
 Thirty-one patients had lag screw in low-center position (TAD of 30 ± 5.79 mm) versus 65 patients with center-center position (TAD of 22.12 ± 6.42 mm) (P <0.001).
 There were no cutouts in either group and all patients healed their fractures.
 23 patients were in the center posterior position and the remaining 16 in other configurations (7 low anterior, 5 low posterior, and 4 center anterior).
-There was one cutout in the center-posterior (TAD = 29mm) and one in the center-anterior (TAD = 20 mm), respectively.
+There was one cutout in the center-posterior (TAD = 20 mm), respectively.
 Other patient factors did not affect the rates of cutout on regression analyses.